replicatedhq/kurl.sh/src/markdown-pages/add-ons/aws.md

 ## Summary

-The AWS add-on enables the Kubernetes control plane to be configured to use the [Amazon Web Services (AWS) cloud provider integration](https://cloud-provider-aws.sigs.k8s.io/).
+The AWS add-on (BETA) enables the Kubernetes control plane to be configured to use the [Amazon Web Services (AWS) cloud provider integration](https://cloud-provider-aws.sigs.k8s.io/).
 For more information about these components, see the [Kubernetes `cloud-provider-aws`](https://github.com/kubernetes/cloud-provider-aws/#components) repository.
 For information about the kubeadm add-on, see [Kubernetes (kubeadm) Add-On](/docs/addon-ons/kubernetes).

 This integration, provided by Kubernetes, creates an interface between the Kubernetes cluster and specific AWS APIs.
 This enables the: